 Assuming that you have transportation, food, and housing logistics covered, let’s think about how you can prepare for each college visit.
 Before your trip, make sure that you have specific goals and questions in mind for every college.
 Think of college visits as a way for you to interview the college.
 You should do a bit of background research on your schools to start, and consider questions that are still on your mind.

-Questions to ask students on campus (oftentimes, if you sign up for an official tour, your tour guide will be a current student at the institution):
+Oftentimes, if you sign up for an official tour, your tour guide will be a current student at the institution.
+Here are some questions to ask on a college tour:

 - Why did you choose this school?